3 Top Canadian Cobalt Stocks for March 2025

 There’s no doubt about it.
 Investing in Canada’s top cobalt stocks is a risky endeavour.
 We can think of many other Canadian stocks to buy, but if you have an appetite for high-risk, you’ve come to the right place.

-The first two cobalt stocks offer fantastic upside potential if demand for the metal really takes off.
+The first three cobalt stocks offer fantastic upside potential if demand for the metal really takes off.
 Each of these stocks could roar 500% or even 1,000% higher if we start using cobalt in a big way.

 Alternatively, a royalty company like Wheaton is a stock that is a little more reliable, with strong cash flow streams and a wide variety of metal exposures.